pnnl/brain_ohsu/README.md

 For training:
 * The first argument is a boolean to indicate if the training should use normal setting or the settings adopted from nnU-net.
 * The second argument indicates the name of the model.
-T
 * The location of the training data is set directly with the train.py file at line 21 and 22.

 ```